omarhussin99/JahezAndroidChallenge/readme.md

 You're asked to make an app that presents a list of restaurants.

 The app should have:
-1. Ability to sort by one dimension either distance, rating, or offers.
+1. Ability to sort by one dimension either distance, rating, or offers (your choice).
 2. Settings screen to change the app's langauge.

 You can find restaurants data at the following url: